How to get rid of fleas

 If you’ve answered 'yes' to any of these questions – it could mean fleas.

-Still in doubt?
-Groom your pet with a fine-tooth comb held over white surface - any fleas or droppings will be deposited on the surface.
+Groom your pet with a fine-tooth comb held over a white surface – any fleas or droppings will be deposited on the surface.
 Add a few drops of water and if the droppings turn reddish brown it's very likely your pet has fleas.

 - Fleas can also pass diseases to your pets.
 For example, myxomatosis is a serious disease in rabbits which can be spread by fleas.

 - Fleas are a parasite and there are different species such as dog fleas, cat fleas, rabbit fleas and even human fleas!
 Many species can infest more than one host species

 - Fleas only suck blood from their hosts as adults.
 A flea can live from between 14 days to one year and a female can lay up to 50 eggs in one day – that's 1,500 in a lifetime!

 - Some types of flea can leap more than a hundred times their own body length